 The NYU Game Center is proud to announce the 8th annual No Quarter Exhibition.
 Each year we commission four new games from four artists — our mission is to help nurture game design for public spaces and to support unique and bold voices in the game design community.
 Please join us on November 3rd at the Starr Space Gallery in Bushwick, Brooklyn, to celebrate and play these ground-breaking games specially designed for the event.

 No Quarter is always free and open to the public.
-RSVP will open a few weeks before the event.
+RSVP here.
 Subscribe to our weekly newsletter to make sure you don’t miss-out on any updates!

 NOTE FROM THE CURATOR, ROBERT YANG

 For 8 years now, the No Quarter Exhibition has been paying game designers to make the games they want to make, and then throwing them a big fun party to celebrate and amplify their unique voices.
 We claim no ownership over the resulting work — we just want these artists to speak their mind, and so we give them space and support to do that.
 We think it’s a pretty great deal for them, but we also get a lot out of it: their act of creation, and our shared acts of play, help strengthen our communities.